shubhamprajapati241/DeFiStakingContact/README.md

 This project has the functionality of Staking a token, Withdrawing the token and claiming the reward token.
 It also autogenerte the reward token based on the time you staked the staking token.

-This project has deployed on the Polygon mumbai testnet.
+This project had deployed on the Polygon mumbai testnet.

 ## To run this project